mu-eric/gouda-bot/README.md

 6.  **Run the bot:** Once dependencies are installed, run the bot from the integrated terminal:
     ```bash
     python bot.py
+    python -m bot
     ```
 7.  **Interact:** Talk to the bot via Direct Message or by mentioning it in a channel (`@Fromage`, which might still be Fromage Bot unless changed in the Discord Developer Portal).

+## Commands

+*   `$setprompt <prompt_text>`: Sets a custom system prompt specifically for the channel where the command is used.
+This prompt persists in the database.
+*   `$resetprompt`: Resets the system prompt for the current channel back to the default defined in `config.py`.
+Also clears the channel's conversation history.
+(Requires 'Manage Messages' permission).
+*   `$clearhistory`: Clears the bot's conversation history for the current channel.
+(Requires 'Manage Messages' permission).
+*   `$help`: Shows the built-in help message listing available commands.

 ## Development